iamYole/DIO-DevOps-Projects/Project 27 - Building an EKS Kubernetes Cluster with Terraform/README.md

 ## Building an EKS Cluster with Terraform

+The terraform codes can be accessed from this [repository](https://github.com/iamYole/Building-an-EKS-Cluster-with-Terraform).

 Before we begin, lets ensure we have access to an S3 Bucket to store the terraform state file

 - Create a home directory for this project